-All activities relating to a specific audit are conducted in a transparent manner involving the full participation of the State throughout the audit process, beginning four to six months prior to the starting date of the audit when the States that are scheduled for an audit are sent a customized MoU, based upon a model bilateral MoU endorsed by the ICAO Council, so as to confirm their agreement to its terms.
+All activities relating to a specific audit are conducted in a transparent manner involving the full participation of the State throughout the audit process, beginning four to six months prior to the starting date of the audit when the States that are scheduled for an audit are officially notified of the audit dates and are requested to submit a signed copy of the USAP-CMA Memorandum of Understanding (MoU), if this has not already been accomplished.
 At the same time:

-Post-audit action starts with a detailed on-site briefing provided to the State at the conclusion of the audit.
-A confidential audit report is forwarded to the audited State within 60 calendar days of the completion of the audit and, under the terms of the MoU signed with ICAO, the State is expected to submit a CAP within 60 calendar days following receipt of the report.
+At the conclusion of the audit, a detailed debriefing is provided to the State and copies of any preliminary findings and recommendations are submitted.
+A confidential audit report is forwarded to the audited State within 60 calendar days of the completion of the audit and, under the terms of the MoU signed with ICAO, the State is expected to submit a Corrective Action Plan (CAP) within 60 calendar days following receipt of the report.
 At the same time, States are asked to complete and submit a State Audit Feedback Form commenting on all aspects of the audit process.
-This feedback is used, as appropriate, to improve the audit process.
+This feedback is used, whenever feasible, to improve the audit process.